Reasoning about Uncertainty

 About the Author

-Joseph Y. Halpern is Professor in the Computer Science Department at Cornell University.
-He is the coauthor of Reasoning about Knowledge and the author of Reasoning about Uncertainty (both published by the MIT Press).
+Joseph Y. Halpern is Professor of Computer Science at Cornell University.
+He is the author of Actual Causality and the coauthor of Reasoning about Knowledge, both published by the MIT Press.

 —Glenn Shafer, Department of Accounting and Information Systems, Rutgers University School of Business

 —Bas C. van Fraassen, Department of Philosophy, Princeton University